1912 Wisconsin gubernatorial election

 The 1912 Wisconsin gubernatorial election was held on November 5, 1912.
+Primary elections were held on September 3, 1912.

-Incumbent Republican Governor Francis E. McGovern defeated Democratic nominee John C. Karel and Socialist nominee Carl D. Thompson, with 45.55% of the vote.
+Incumbent Republican Governor Francis E. McGovern defeated Democratic nominee John C. Karel and Socialist nominee Carl D. Thompson, with 45.54% of the vote.
+This was the closest gubernatorial election in Wisconsin during the Fourth Party System and one of only two decided by single digits during that era.

+This was the tenth consecutive Republican victory in Wisconsin, breaking the previous record of nine consecutive wins that ran from 1855 through 1871.
+This streak would eventually reach 19 consecutive Republican wins before being broken in 1932.